MicroStrategy/rest-api-docs/docs/getting-started/configure-clustered-environments.md

 description: This page provides information for clustered environment configuration.
 ---

-The MicroStrategy REST platform provides a highly scalable solution to meet your performance needs by installing multiple instances of REST servers that can communicate with an Intelligence Server cluster.
+The Strategy REST platform provides a highly scalable solution to meet your performance needs by installing multiple instances of REST servers that can communicate with an Intelligence Server cluster.

 ![REST Configuration](../images/REST_Configuration.png)